Department of Educational Leadership and Counseling

 Using a framework to examine current emerging trends and issues in instructional technology, students will investigate and evaulate new tools, strategies, and critical issues for teaching and learning with instructional technology.
 Students will also review literature and practices to identify future trends in the field.

-The Adult Education program is a 36-hour degree designed to prepare individuals to work with the unique problems and learning styles of adult learners.
-The Adult Education focus prepares individuals to work with the unique problems and learning styles of adult learners.
-With a focus on developmental, community, continuing and higher education, this fully online program offers curriculum in a mentoring environment to allow students to excel in many areas, including education, business, healthcare, military and nonprofit careers.
+The Adult and Higher Education program is a 36-hour degree designed to prepare individuals to work with the unique problems and learning styles of adult learners in adult and higher education settings.
+The Adult and Higher Education focus prepares individuals to work with the unique problems and learning styles of adult learners.
+With a focus on developmental, community, continuing, and higher education, this fully online program offers curriculum in a mentoring environment to allow students to excel in many areas, including education, business, healthcare, military, and nonprofit careers.

 Core Courses18